JuliaLabs/Cassette.jl/docs/Cassette.md

 of **contextual dispatch** and **contextual metadata propagation**.
 This framework enables users to define new "contexts" that overlay normal Julia methods, which can be dispatched on using Julia's existing operator-overloading syntax.
-Using its overdubbing mechanism, Cassette can instrument context-unaware Julia code with contextually defined behaviors, enabling granular method interception and metadata propagation within "black-box" user code.
+Using its overdubbing mechanism, Cassette can instrument context-unaware Julia code with contextual behaviors, enabling granular method interception and metadata propagation within "black-box" user code.

 Downstream applications for Cassette include automatic differentiation, interval constraint programming, dynamic code analysis (e.g. profiling, `rr`-style debugging, etc.), JIT